Getting started with OpenAI and AI Configs

 Overview

 This guide shows how to connect an OpenAI-powered application to LaunchDarkly AI Configs.
 OpenAI models are widely adopted for chat completions, function calling, and structured outputs.
-By the end, you will be able to manage your model configuration and prompts outside of your application code, track metrics automatically, and switch between models or update prompts without redeploying.
+By the end, you will be able to manage your model configuration and prompts outside of your application code, and track metrics automatically.

 AI Configs support two modes:

-• Completion mode returns messages and roles (such as “system,” “user,” “assistant”).
+• Completion mode returns messages and roles (system, user, assistant).
 Use it for chat-style interactions and message-oriented workflows.
-Completion mode supports online evaluations with judges attached in the LaunchDarkly user interface (UI).
+Completion mode supports online evaluations with judges attached in the LaunchDarkly UI.

 • Agent mode returns a single instructions string.
 Use it when your runtime or framework expects a goal/instructions input for a structured workflow.
 Agent mode changes the configuration shape from messages to instructions.
 Your application maps these instructions into your provider or framework’s native input.

 Both modes support tool calling.
-This guide walks through completion mode as the main path, with an optional agent config section and an advanced tool-calling example.
+This guide walks through completion mode as the main path, with an optional agent config section.
 To learn more about when to use each mode, read When to use prompt-based vs agent mode.

 This guide provides examples in both Python and Node.js (TypeScript).

-If you are not familiar with AI Configs, start with the Quickstart for AI Configs and return to this guide when you are ready for a more detailed example.
+If you’re a new user of AI Configs, start with the Quickstart and return to this guide when you are ready for a more detailed example.

 Prerequisites